Emergencies and Customer Care: 1-800-994-2762

 What is it?

-The Government of Canada’s carbon pollution pricing system, commonly referred to as a “carbon tax”, will be applied to fossil fuels including natural gas consumed by Liberty customers in New Brunswick beginning July 1, 2023.
+The Government of Canada’s carbon pollution pricing system, commonly referred to as a “carbon tax”, was applied to fossil fuels including natural gas consumed by Liberty customers in New Brunswick on July 1, 2023.

 Who receives the money from the carbon tax?